India’s military chief, 12 others killed in helicopter crash

 The type of military transport helicopter that crashed Wednesday, Mi-17V5, is widely used in India by the army and ministers when visiting defense locations.

-In 2017, a Mi-17V5 helicopter crashed in northeast Arunachal Pradesh state, killing seven military personnel.
+In 2017, an Mi-17V5 helicopter crashed in northeast Arunachal Pradesh state, killing seven military personnel.

+Associated Press writer Munir Ahmed in Islamabad, Pakistan, contributed to this report.